spotmaxtech/maxcloud-docs/README.md

-# Welcome to MaxCloud document center
+# Getting Started

-## Introduction
+Welcome to the MaxCloud Documentation!
+This documentation is a work in progress and is updated frequently.

-### What is MaxCloud
+## Overview
-Maxcloud is a cloud native platform based on kubernetes, which provides a complete set of solutions for enterprise cloud native transformation, including kubernetes cluster management, application management, DevOps, etc.
+MaxCloud, Maximize Efficiency, Embrace Cloud